 As this is done either through a keyhole operation or a bigger cut, there is the risk of damaging the other organs in your abdomen, such as the bladder, bowel, or ureters.
-There is also a small risk (2-4% of cases) of the mesh protruding into surrounding organs, such as the bowel, bladder or vagina.
-This is uncommon but may require a repeat operation to trim or remove the mesh.
+There is also a small risk of the mesh protruding into surrounding organs, such as the bladder or vagina.